Wedding of Anant Ambani and Radhika Merchant: Pre-wedding festivities

 The first pre-wedding celebration was held in Jamnagar, with around 1,200 invited guests at the beginning of March 2024.
 A number of entertainers performed, such as Shah Rukh Khan, Diljit Dosanjh, and Deepika Padukone, as well as Rihanna, who gave her first full-length concert in eight years.
 Guests were told to wear jungle fever outfits when visiting Vantara.
 The second celebration was a four-day cruise through the Mediterranean in late May 2024.
 Guests saw surprise performances from the Backstreet Boys, Katy Perry, and Pitbull.

 Leading up to the ceremony on 2 July 2024, a pre-wedding concert was held with performances by Justin Bieber, and Hindi film stars Alia Bhatt, Ranveer Singh, and Salman Khan.
 The sangeet ceremony for the couple, where the bride and groom, and their families performed choreographed dances on 5 July, with several poojas and a mehendi ceremony following.
 On 11 July, the bride and groom celebrated their haldi, where the couple are covered in turmeric paste as a blessing.

+Gujarati folk singer Vaishali Harin Gohil and her team performed traditional Gujarati lagna geet at Antilia during the Gud-dhana and Pithi Vidhi ceremonies of Anant Ambani and Radhika Merchant.

 A few special guests were also taken on a pre-wedding cruising tour of Italy.